 The studies by Kim-Rupnow and Burgstahl (2004) and Hackett and Parmanto (2005) place similar emphasis on impacts and outcomes of technology use - a familiar emphasis in the information systems discipline (Bhattacherjee, 2001; Roca et al, 2006).
 The emphasis on outcomes is reinforced by the research designs that focus on longer-term impacts of the internet and other technologies for students with specific disabilities (Smith and Lind, 2010) and those transitioning into or through further and higher education (Hackett and Parmanto, 2005).
 The longitudinal emphasis is welcomed, as is the acknowledgement of skills as legitimate and important learning outcome in higher education.
-However, there is a strong sense of technological determinism: prior research tends to focus either on compliance with standards or regulatory change or on the acceptance of emerging information systems.
+Nevertheless, there is a strong sense of technological determinism: prior research tends to focus either on compliance with regulatory change or on the acceptance of emerging information systems.

+The focus on specific disabilities rather than the range of abilities in a normally distributed population of students - when combined with the ex post emphasis of audit and other research into the acceptance of given technologies tends to narrow the research agenda to reaction to technological change.
 It is our contention that 'design' in education is not as universal as Burgstahl and Cory (2008) propose.
 Accessibility is not just about students with 'disabilities'.
 Each of us have some limits to our ability when it comes to the rapidly evolving conceptual design challenges that contemporary information systems present (Hevner et al, 2004).

-In an era when much emphasis is being placed on Science, Technology, Engineering and Mathematics (STEM) education, it is pertinent to reflect on the centrality and complexity of design in IT.
+In an era when much emphasis is being placed on Science, Technology, Engineering and Mathematics (STEM) education, it is pertinent to reflect on the centrality and complexity of design in information systems.
 The complexity and conceptual richness of the design artifacts and process central to information systems is particularly evident in the Systems Analysis and Design (SAD) course (Avison and Fitzgerald, 2006; Topi et al, 2010) where students are first introduced to them.

 Systems Analysis and Design is the gateway to undergraduate Information Systems programs.
 The concepts learned here are an essential prerequisite for successful completion of the major: they are also essential for mastery of the language, tools and techniques that enable their effective use in employment (Yourdon, 1993).
 The primary learning goal is mastery of a range of modeling techniques and their use as the basis for effective communication between user communities engaged in a particular business and the developers and programmers who build information systems to support the business.
-The course content is - and always has been -conceptually complex (Avison and Fitzgerald, 2006).
+The course content is - and always has been conceptually complex (Avison and Fitzgerald, 2006).
 This complexity has been compounded by the succession of (traditional) structured analysis and design methods, tools and techniques.
 The emergence of object-oriented analysis and design methods (Yourdon and Coad, 1991) presents a further cognitive challenge to both teachers and learners.